-Assuming you have a Google account and are somewhat familiar with Google Sheets™, the first step is to create a new spreadsheet.
-To convert your spreadsheet to virtual flashcards, you MUST follow this format:
+Assuming you have a Google account and are somewhat familiar with Google Sheets™, the first step is to create a new spreadsheet with the Flashcard Lab app.

 1. The first row is just for the headers or labels.
 This row doesn't get converted to anything in the Flashcard Lab app.